 In 1935 the construction of Clarion-Limestone was off to a great start.
 The summer of 1936 brought to the area a new High School for the surrounding area.
 The very first year consisted of eight teachers, four grades (9-12) just over one hundred students, and only two sports teams.
-Now the High School consists of thirty-seven teachers, six grades (7-12), over five hundred students and, over fifteen sports teams.
-The school went from having just text books and manual typewriters to having over seven hundred computers and white boards along with other various technologies.
-As you can see our school had changed throughout the years.
+Now the High School consists of over thirty-five teachers, six grades (7-12), over three hundred fifty students and, over fifteen sports teams.
+The school went from having just text books and manual typewriters to each student having a Chromebook, interactive Promethean panels in classrooms, and other various technologies.
+As you can see our school has changed throughout the years.
 This site is to show some of the history of the school and how it got to be the facility that we have today.

 On October 1st 1936 the first day began at Clarion-Limestone High School.